-The number of respiratory syncytial virus (RSV) cases notified to the Department of Health decreased by 11% to 55 cases in the past week (Figure 10).
+In the past week, the number of RSV cases notified to the Department of Health increased to 557 cases (Figure 10).

 Figure 10.
 Number of respiratory syncytial virus (RSV) notifications by week, WA, 2022 to 2024 YTD

 Note: Respiratory syncytial virus (RSV) was made a notifiable infectious disease in WA in July 2021.
 This graph is a count of all RSV by week of onset by the DoH, WA (through WANIDD) to the end of the current reporting week.